ariannaa7/Fusions4U/README.md

-# Creating a resource of validated and annotated fusion genes in cancer cell lines
+# Fusions4U: A resource of validated and annotated fusion genes in cancer cell lines
-We have used a newly developed fusion validation pipeline to create a large resource of validated and annotated gene fusions in publicly avaialble Cancer Cell Line Encylopedia (CCLE) cell lines.
+We have used a newly developed fusion validation pipeline to create Fusions4U, a large resource of validated and annotated gene fusions in publicly avaialble Cancer Cell Line Encylopedia (CCLE) cell lines.

 See the fusion validation pipeline here: https://github.com/VolundurH/wgs_fusion_pipeline